There are many companies that give out free products to test, like Walmart,

 They just sell your info to other companies and maybe send you a free sample or two.
 But I don’t really know for sure since I stopped there and didn’t continue.

 At the same time, one of our readers, Tracy, who had commented a while back about the site, joined the site and came back to share her experience.
 And her experience is basically aligned with my thoughts.
-See Tracy’s comment here.
+See Tracy’s comment below in the comment section.

 So based on that, I personally don’t think ProductTestingUsa.com is a real legit product testing company.
 Keep in mind that this is from my very limited interaction with their website and that of Tracy’s experience.